We’re increasing capacity for passenger trains on the East Coast Main Line (ECML) by building a new two-track railway line that dives under the ECML.

-This project is one of the largest on the ECML and involves a lot of construction activity that has the potential to be disruptive to residents and businesses at specific points in time.
+This project is one of the most significant on the ECML and involves major construction activity that has the potential to be disruptive to residents and businesses at specific points in time.
 We will write to everyone affected in advance of this type of work.

 Unfortunately the series of community events have been cancelled due to Covid-19.
 We endeavour to re-start these as soon as possible.
 We are sorry for any inconvenience caused.